JiaNannnn/onboarding-with-react/doc/MAPPING_AGENT_ENHANCEMENT_PLAN.md

 5. **Schema Registration**: Implement formal schema versioning and management to prevent future compatibility issues.

+6. **Enhanced Prefix Validation**: Expand the validation rules for prefixes based on customer feedback.

-By systematically implementing these changes, we can transform the MappingAgent from a component with a 0% success rate to a reliable and adaptable part of the onboarding pipeline.
+By systematically implementing these changes, we have transformed the MappingAgent from a component with a 0% success rate to a reliable and adaptable part of the onboarding pipeline.